wordpress-connector-for-mobilizon/connector-mobilizon/README.md

 Connector for Mobilizon allows you to display the upcoming events of [Mobilizon](https://joinmobilizon.org/), which is a federated event listing platform.

-More details can be found in the [WordPress plugin repository](https://wordpress.org/plugins/connector-mobilizon/).
+More details can be found in the [WordPress Plugin Directory](https://wordpress.org/plugins/connector-mobilizon/).

 ## Development